pretagov/projectsmigrator/README.md

 You can optionally add the workspace name the issue came from into a new custom field, but ff not enabled this information is not transfered.
 This can be enabled with ```-f="Workspace:MyWorkspaceField"```

-## High Priority
+## Priority

 The default setting is ```-f="Priority:Priority"```

-By default Projects has a custom field called Priority with more options than zenhubs high priority flag.
+By default Projects has a custom field called Priority with more options than zenhubs "High Priority" flag.
 If this field exists we will migrate High Priority issues to the cloest word match.

 ## Estimate